G-FM7XW4HT16

 What is Civil Mediation?

-Civil mediation is a voluntary process where an impartial third party (the mediator) assists disputing parties in reaching a mutually acceptable resolution.
-It is characterized by confidentiality, flexibility, and a focus on collaboration.
+Civil mediation is a voluntary process.
+In this process, an impartial third party, known as the mediator, assists disputing parties.
+The goal is to reach a mutually acceptable resolution.
+This method is characterized by confidentiality, flexibility, and a strong focus on collaboration.

 Benefits of Civil Mediation